base-go/cmd/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a pull request.

-To report issues, use the [GitHub Issues](https://github.com/base-go/cmd/issues) page, and provide detailed information to help us address the issue promptly.

----

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-© 2024 Basecode LLC.
-All rights reserved.

-For more information on the Base framework, refer to the official documentation.